-Q: Do I need to have my written test completed to take the course?
+Q: Do I need to have my knowledge test completed to take the course?

 Q: Do I need my own motorcycle to take a course?